-At our summer Open Days we welcome brewers and distillers to our Gt Ryburgh site in North Norfolk.
-The idea is to provide them with a bit of an education in barley, malt and malting.
+At our summer Open Days, we welcome brewers and distillers to our Gt Ryburgh site in North Norfolk.
+The idea is to provide them with a bit of an education in barley, malt, and malting.
 A bit?
 Well, more than a bit.
 We’d kick ourselves if anyone left without significantly more knowledge than when they arrived!

 The day starts with an introduction to members of the team.
-After all, beavering away behind the scenes are our many specialists and technical experts, who have things to share, stories to tell, and advice to give.
+After all, beavering away behind the scenes are our many specialists and technical experts who have things to share, stories to tell, and advice to give.

 Then there’s a drop in to farm where – because it’s June – the crops are still green and are growing fast.
 Here, one of our growers will talk through all sorts of things about, and connected with, barley.
-That might include climate, topography, soils, sowing, fertilising, care, and harvesting – as well as barley varieties and barley facts.
+That might include climate, topography, soils, sowing, fertilizing, care, and harvesting – as well as barley varieties and barley facts.

 Brewers and distillers then get a tour of the site, a view of the processes, and information about the biological changes that take place in the grains.
 They get to see grain intake, where there are rigorous checks for raw material quality, even though we’ve also virtually always made checks on loads before they even leave the farm.
-We need to be sure, and doubly sure that only the best raw grain makes it into our steeps.
+We need to be sure, and doubly sure, that only the best raw grain makes it into our steeps.
 Just like you’d want only the best malt to make it into your mash tuns.

-This year, as ever, we were lucky enough to have a talk by Tom Rivett when we out in the fields.
-He is a director at H Banham, the grain merchants who jointly rescued and revived the Maris Otter barley variety.
+This year, as ever, we were lucky enough to have a talk by Tom Rivett when we were out in the fields.
+He is a director at H Banham, the grain merchant who jointly rescued and revived the Maris Otter barley variety.
 So they are grain merchants to whom we, and countless craft brewers are indebted.

 Tom talked not only about the barley, but also about the frame of wildflowers surrounding the field being visited.
-He extolled this area as a habitat for invertebrates, including wild pollinators such as bumblebees, solitary bees, butterflies and hoverflies, and farmland birds like the yellowhammer.
+He extolled this area as a habitat for invertebrates, including wild pollinators such as bumblebees, solitary bees, butterflies, and hoverflies, and farmland birds like the yellowhammer.

 To fully appreciate the raw materials and the malted ingredients, you have to go a step or two further down the supply chain.
 That is, to the beer.
-So, before the coach journey to take everyone pub-wards, Barsham Brewery gave folk a tasting of three of their excellent beers, all using Maris Otter grown on the estate where the brewery is housed, and traditionally malted by Crisp on our floors.
+So, before the coach journey to take everyone pub-wards, Barsham Brewery gave folk a tasting of three of their excellent beers, all using Maris Otter grown on the estate where the brewery is housed and traditionally malted by Crisp on our floors.

-What we love most about our partnership with Crisp is the offering of the floor maltings.
+What we love most about our partnership with Crisp Malt is the offering of the floor maltings.
 With it being so rare in the country, it’s great to have a fully functioning one that delivers superb malt for our whiskies.
 It gives us a great point of difference.
 What’s more, we realise we couldn’t get the same level of expertise anywhere else.

 Tom Lunn, Forest Distillery